 Over the years I progressed through a dalliance with 8mm movies in my teens, then after a gap of I can't remember how many years whilst I was too busy slaving away in a number of ad agencies (plus the nearby pubs and wine bars!)
 I fell in love with 35mm and owned a number of Olympus and Nikon cameras, all of which I still have.
 A Nikon D90 was my introduction to the digital era, which after a couple of years was swapped for a D7200 and then I upgraded to full frame by exchanging it for a D750.
-Most recently, I added a Nikon Z6 to my collection and although mirrorless is definitely the future, I'm still hanging on to the D750, because I like the mechanical feel of a DSLR
+Most recently, I added a Nikon Z7ll to my collection and decided that mirrorless is definitely the future, I'm now lusting after the latest Nikon Z8!

 I'm not a professional photographer, just an enthusiastic amateur and part time freelance, who's been taking photographs for well over 50 years.
 Until I got my first DSLR though, if I'm being honest, my efforts were pretty average.
-But now, having sold my events company a few years ago and having more time on my hands, I want to get back to travelling around the UK and overseas once the Covid restrictions are relaxed.
-I am a member of the Royal Photographic Society and I'm studying online for my NCFE Level 3 Diploma in Photography.
-Something that I hope will enable me to get a better understanding of the technical side of the art and improve my long exposure landscapes and street photography, which I suppose are my main loves.
-Although, you'll see from the images in my Gallery that wildlife is also way up there for me and you might guess from the banner above, I'm also a petrolhead with a love of Porsche 911s.
+But now, having sold my events company a few years ago and having more time on my hands, I want to travel more around the UK and overseas.
+I am a member of the Royal Photographic Society with an LRPS distinction, which I gained through passing the NCFE level 3 Diploma.
+You'll see from the images in my Gallery that wildlife is also way up there for me and you might guess from the banner above, I'm also a petrolhead with a love of Porsche 911s (the blue 997 Turbo in the middle was mine until it was replaced by a Macan 4x4 a few years ago).
 A tiger safari in Kanha National Park in India in December 2017 gave the opportunity for what I think are some really great images and a stroll around the back streets and markets of Delhi and Mumbai were also fascinating for the street photographer in me.

 My gallery is an assortment of my favourite images to date and more will be added as time goes by.
-Once I have enough, I will sort them into categories, but in the meantime I'd love to hear what you think.
+In the meantime I'd love to hear what you think.
 So if you'd like to comment, or give me some constructive criticism, please go to the Contact page and drop me a line.
 And if I get enough (any?) likes, I might add a sales page, where you will have the opportunity if you want to, to get hold of prints of my work.